What it's like to watch Trump's "hush money" trial from inside the courtroom

 Mostly, Trump stares straight ahead.
 At what, exactly?
 The computer monitor he shares with the attorney next to him?
 Certainly, sometimes.
 But he seems to be looking above that, beyond it, past the bustling judge's clerk, whose desk gives him a front row seat second only to Merchan's.
 Is he staring at the wall?
 The bottom third is wood-paneled, the rest painted solid white.
 Also, mounted on the wall across from Trump is a flat-screen television, one of four in the room.
 At all times, it shows Merchan, the lawyers, and Trump himself.

 This has been Trump's posture through most of the proceedings — not just the first six trial days, but also pretrial hearings dating back to his arraignment on April 4, 2023.
-Once, last week, he was warned about juror intimidation, after gesturing and shaking his head amid questioning of one former potential juror, but has otherwise been stoic.
+Once, last week, he was warned about juror intimidation, after gesturing and shaking his head amid questioning of one former potential juror.
+He has otherwise been stoic.

-Contrast Trump's behavior in this courtroom with his visible and audible displays of disgust that interrupted proceedings in two recent trials.
+Contrast Trump's behavior in this courtroom with the visible and audible displays of disgust that interrupted proceedings in two recent trials.

 After repeated outbursts during a January defamation trial in the civil case brought by writer E. Jean Carroll, a federal judge threatened to kick Trump out of the courtroom.